kelly00003335/Pesapal-Api/README.md

 Pesapal has become popular in several African countries including Kenya, Uganda, Tanzania, Zambia, Zimbabwe, Malawi, and Rwanda.

 ## 💡 Project Overview
-In this project im going to demonstrate how the pesapal can be consumed using python code.
+In this project im going to demonstrate how the pesapal can be consumed using python code and initiate an stk push to the users .
 This can be used for python applications written in django, flask and streamlit to recieve payments.
 - For more info visit; https://developer.pesapal.com/how-to-integrate/e-commerce/api-30-json/api-reference
 - Project code; https://github.com/SHIVOGOJOHN/Pesapal-Api/blob/main/pesapal.py